pamelacrisostomoy/pamelacrisostomoy/README.md

 ## About me

-With over 10 years of experience, I've designed and operated IT/OT networks and servers in critical environments — building high-availability infrastructure and ensuring the connectivity that keeps operations running.
-Over time, this foundation expanded into hybrid cloud platforms on GCP and AWS.
-Throughout my career I've worked across demanding industries — energy, pharmaceuticals, and food manufacturing — where infrastructure reliability is non-negotiable.
-That experience shaped how I think about systems: resilient, scalable, and built to last.

-As data becomes the core asset of every organization, I've been expanding into **data engineering** — bridging the infrastructure layer with data pipelines, real-time processing, and orchestration.
-The same principles that make a network resilient are what make a data platform trustworthy.
+With 10+ years of experience in enterprise IT/OT environments, I’ve designed, operated and supported critical infrastructure where availability, resilience and operational continuity are essential.
+My background spans network architecture, server administration, hybrid cloud environments and infrastructure supporting large-scale operations across energy, pharmaceutical and manufacturing industries.

+Over the years, I’ve developed a strong systems-thinking approach: understanding not only how individual components work, but how entire platforms must be designed to remain scalable, reliable and sustainable under real-world operational demands.

+Recently, I’ve been expanding into cloud architecture, automation and data engineering — applying the same engineering principles used in infrastructure design to modern data platforms, distributed systems and orchestration workflows.
+I’m particularly interested in the intersection of cloud infrastructure, automation, platform engineering and scalable architecture.

-I hold an **AWS Certified Cloud Practitioner** certification, a **Master's degree in Strategic Telecommunications Management** (UNMSM), and a specialization in **Analytics & Business Intelligence** at Pacífico Business School.
+I hold an AWS Certified Cloud Practitioner certification, a Master’s degree in Strategic Telecommunications Management (UNMSM), a specialization in Analytics & Business Intelligence (Pacífico Business School), and recently ranked #1 in an AI Data Engineering Bootcamp focused on modern data stack technologies.

 ---